apache/cordova-docs/www/docs/en/dev/guide/platforms/ios/index.md

 You can also use __cordova run --help__ to see additional build and run options.

-## Open a Project in the SDK
+## Open a Project within Xcode

-Once ios platform is added to your project, you can open it from within Xcode.
-Double-click to open the `hello/platforms/ios/hello.xcodeproj` file.
+Once the ios platform is added to your project, you can open it from within Xcode.
+Double-click to open the `hello/platforms/ios/HelloCordova.xcodeproj` file.
 The screen should look like this:

 ![]({{ site.baseurl }}/static/img/guide/platforms/ios/helloworld_project.png)